 The pandemic nearly stalled the markets in H1 2020 and the sector was virtually written off at the early stages of the pandemic on the expectations of a subsequent economic fallout.
 However, during this unprecedented crisis, the real estate sector exhibited remarkable resilience and recovered ahead of expectations.
-After grappling with initial labor shortages and demand deferment, both the residential and office markets witnessed signs of revival from Q3 2020 onwards.
+After grappling with initial labor shortages and demand deferment, both the residential and office markets witnessed signs of revival from Q3 2021 onwards.

 While the pandemic outbreak temporarily disrupted the sector, it also led to emergence of certain trends such as preference for larger apartments, increasing inclination for home ownership as against rental housing, de-densification of office spaces and acceleration of the ongoing consolidation in the sector.
 Also, the current situation has opened up a lot of business development opportunities for well capitalised developers.
-The uncertainties of the second COVID-19 wave and its impact will need to be assessed and tracked closely.